What are the advantages of automated texts? And how much money can be saved using automated copywriting? Find the answers in this post.

 Many of the stores have acquired 25 % to 95 % more visitors per month after half a year thanks to automatically generated texts and have received approx. 20-90 % increase in traffic value – also monthly.
 With absolute values of up to $ 250,000 per month, the positive effects are thus in the millions per year.

 And yet: even with this great effect, there is a mistake that many companies make, but which can be avoided.
-Large content projects such as automatic text creation are based on several steps.
-Before pressing the “publish the texts” button, companies first get their data in order, organize the process, have the texts created, check them and give their feedback – they put quite a bit of work into the project.
+Large content projects such as automated content creation are based on several steps.
+Before pressing the “publish the texts” button, companies first organize their data, organize the process, have the texts created, check them and give their feedback – they put quite a bit of work into the project.

 The result: after the project, they first take a content break and this has noticeable negative consequences – visibility drops.
 If no mass changes are made to the text, then this has a strong effect – which was also analyzed using Ahrefs – and the values drop significantly again.
 To counteract this effect, it is crucial that the break in content creation does not last longer than 6 months.

-Recommendation: After your first automatic content project, you should start the next content project after 6-9 months at the latest.
+Recommendation: After your first automated content project, you should start the next content project after 6-9 months at the latest.
 Otherwise your store will lose visibility.
-For example, you can add text to additional articles or create texts for additional product categories.
-In addition, existing texts can be extended or updated or call-to-action formulations can be adapted.
+For example, you can add text to additional articles or create descriptions for additional product categories.
+In addition, existing content can be extended or updated or call-to-action formulations can be adapted.

 Matthias Böhmichen is CEO of the Stuttgart-based digital agency Awantego, which specializes in automated content creation.
 True to its motto of “harnessing technology for language,” the agency handles the creation of product descriptions, category texts and automated financial reporting.
 Awantego’s previous clients include fashion online stores, mail-order pharmacies, grocery stores and international corporations.